breatheco-de/projects/p/javascript/beginner/debugging/README.md

 File structure

-.root folder
-	.1-0
-	.1-1
-	.2-0
-	.3-0
-	.3-1
+>/root folder/
+>---/1-0/
+>---/1-1/
+>---/2-0/
+>---/3-0/
+>---/3-1/
-	.Tips and Tricks
+>---/Tips and Tricks/

 ##Tips and Tricks
-1) Learn how to use the "console table" feature.
+1. Learn how to use the "console table" feature
-2) Learn how to reference types.
+2. Learn how to reference types

+##Source Codes
+>Click here to download the source files: [src.zip](http://projects.breatheco.de/p/javascript/beginner/debugging/src.zip)